lionxlife/lionxlife.github.io/content/a-promise-to-live-strong/index.md

 You might ask, why didn’t you do what you love before?

-Well, I don’t know—it’s complicated.
+I don’t know—it’s complicated.

-Firstly, 1-2 decades ago there were significantly fewer creative “internet” jobs, so even more so than today, if you were privileged you’d take your best pick at what you—a clueless teen or young “adult”—think you “love” that *pays*.
+Firstly, 1-2 decades ago there were significantly fewer creative “internet” jobs, so even more so than today, if you were privileged you’d take your best pick at what you—a clueless teen or young “adult”—think you “love” that _pays_.
 Then full of hunger to progress and prove yourself you launch into it, at first it's all about this and the game-changing full-time salary takes the backseat (gotta make it past the steep learning curve to keep that salary).

-But then after countless long days into years of grinding, rinse and repeat, the shine wears and suddenly the passion is gone and it’s somehow just the money, or people, or familiarity, or even the comfort anchoring you here.
+But then after countless long days into years of grinding, rinse and repeat, the shine wears and suddenly the passion is gone and it’s somehow just the money, or people, or familiarity, or comfort anchoring you here.
 Somehow, just somehow, the mixing of passion and money, over time, even the dream job somehow is morphed into an ongoing, seemingly endless nightmare.

 What then?
 You might have a family to feed, or a mortgage, or some other debt to service, or heck—you're too old to redo; you’re kind of locked in aren’t you?
 It isn’t that easy to just drop everything and start over for something you finally realised you love ...or think you love.

-Complicated, right?
+Complicated.

 Maybe passion, like creativity, needs to be free; not undisciplined or inconsistent, but just free to pause, to rest, to change, and to evolve with time.